 As a farm boy who grew up in South Georgia, hunting and fishing and driving John Deere tractors, I never thought I’d be pursuing my dream of climbing Mt.
 Everest, yet today I am very close to that becoming a reality.
 When I was growing up, my mother used to tell me that I could do anything I set my mind to.
-I believe her intent was meant for me to apply that wisdom to becoming a doctor, or some other “down to earth” undertaking, but here I am - one to two years from a legitimate attempt at a summit bid on the world’s highest mountain, Mt.
+I believe her intent was meant for me to apply that wisdom to becoming a doctor, or some other “down to earth” undertaking, but here I am - less than a year away from a legitimate attempt at a summit bid on the world’s highest mountain, Mt.
 Everest (29,029 feet).

 I am asking for your support to reach these heights - to demonstrate the possibilities of human achievement.

 After fourteen years in the military, I began climbing as a therapy for what I would later learn was PTSD, but it soon became my passion.
 I met some amazing people in the climbing world, and today they are some of my dearest friends.
 I have been fortunate enough to work with some of the finest climbing guides in the world.
 Every year new adventures, new routes, and new friendships emerged, and every year I challenged myself a little more.

 As these projects have continued to grow to an international scale, the expense of the logistical support required from other companies and organizations has also grown.
 My vision for these adventures is to encourage, inspire, and uplift others, and ten years ago, I started to live the adventures seen on the pages of the magazines, with the ultimate goal of climbing in the Himalayas.
 To prepare for this I have:

 run several ultramarathons in the mountains - two one-hundred-mile races in a single day and multiple fifty-mile races in less than twelve hours.